skymodules/vs-kit/README.md

 - **VS Code Dev Containers**: Streamlined setup for development within containers.
 - **GitHub Integration**: Full support for GitHub Actions, SSH integration, and secrets management.

 ## Quick Start Guide

 Github Authentication:

 In your host system

-Run the [DevContainer]() in VS Code to get started with VSKit.
+Run the [DevContainer](https://code.visualstudio.com/docs/devcontainers/containers) in VS Code to get started with [VS-Kit](https://github.com/skymodules/vs-kit).
 The DevContainer provides a pre-configured environment with all the tools you need to start developing containerized applications.
-You can then use the integrated GitHub Actions to automate your CI/CD pipelines and deploy your containers to the cloud.
+You can then use the integrated [GitHub Actions](https://docs.github.com/en/actions) to automate your CI/CD pipelines and deploy your containers to the cloud.

 ## How It Works